AngusFu/vue-function-api/README.md

 ## Usage

-Just replace every `import Vue from 'vue'` in your files to `import Vue from 'vue-functional-api'`.
+Just replace every `import Vue from 'vue'` in your files with `import Vue from 'vue-functional-api'`.

 Since `import Vue from 'vue'` also occurs in the es module bundle of this package, a webpack alias may not work.

 ## API

-Take a look at [vue-functional-api/blob/master/src/index.js](https://github.com/AngusFu/vue-functional-api/blob/master/src/index.js)
+Take a look at [vue-functional-api/blob/master/src/index.js](https://github.com/AngusFu/vue-functional-api/blob/master/src/index.js).